 If a card holder enters an incorrect PIN, the "Wrong PIN" alarm/event is generated.
 The system can be set up to prevent the card from being used if the PIN is entered incorrectly a specified number of times.
-The system or node (depending on the Delete PIN Errors Globally preference) will no longer accept the card and the "Deleted for PIN" alarm/event is generated.
+The system or node (depending on the Delete PIN Errors Globally preference) will no longer accept the card and an alarm/event is generated.